 Site staff outline Accommodation Plan detailing specific needs and strategies (information gleaned from parent feedback and Customer Profile Form) within first 2-3 days of participation.

 Accommodation plan verified by parent and shared with all site staff

 Inclusion Specialist/Site Director monitors implementation of accommodation plan and/or tweak as needed.
 Site staff/Parent collaborate as to customer’s progress/evaluation of services

 Site staff/Parent collaborate as to customer’s progress/evaluation of services

 Weekly progress notes completed by inclusion staff and sent home each Friday of camp

 Site director maintains file and supporting documentation of customer’s experience

-The Summer REPAC Inclusion Specialist will train the site staff and implement the requested accommodations via an accommodation plan with the site staff prior to the start date.
+Leisure Coaches (typically Special Education teachers) will train the site staff and implement the requested accommodations via a written Accommodation Plan with the site staff prior to the start date

 Note: See Leisure Coaching document for parameters of service

 The Inclusion Specialist will monitor the effectiveness of the plan and is available for consultation with the site staff or parent throughout the week(s) of participation